GreenKGC: A Lightweight Knowledge Graph Completion Method: Experiments

-\textbf{Ablation study.} We evaluate the effectiveness of the feature pruning scheme in GreenKGC in Table \ref{tab:prune}.
-We use ``w/o pruning" to denote the original 32-D KGE directly followed by the decision learning module.
-Also, we compare three feature pruning schemes.
-They are: 1) random selection, 2) selecting dimensions with the highest DFT errors (i.e. the least discriminant ones) and 3) selecting dimensions with the lowest DFT errors (i.e. the most discriminant ones).
-As shown in the table, selecting the most discriminant features achieve the best results and selecting the least discriminant features achieve the worst results in both datasets.
-Furthermore, the proposed feature pruning scheme is effective since it is significantly better than the one that does not use it.
+\textbf{Feature pruning.} We evaluate the effectiveness of the feature pruning scheme in GreenKGC in Table \ref{tab:prune}.
+We use ``w/o pruning" to denote the baseline 32 dimensions KGE directly followed by the decision learning module. { Also, we compare the following feature pruning schemes: 1) random pruning, 2) pruning based on variance, 3) pruning based on feature importance from a Random Forest classifier, 4) pruning dimensions with low CE (i.e. the most discriminant ones), in DFT, and 5) pruning dimensions with high CE (i.e. the least discriminant ones) in DFT.
+As shown in the table, our method to prune the least discriminant features in DFT achieves the best performance on both datasets.
+In contrast, pruning the most discriminant features in DFT performs the worst.
+Thus, DFT module can effectively differentiate the discriminability among different features.
+Using variance to prune achieves similar results as ``w/o pruning" and random pruning.
+Pruning based on feature importance shows better results than ``w/o pruning", random and pruning, and pruning based on variance, but performs worse than DFT.
+In addition, feature importance needs to consider all feature dimensions at once, while in DFT, each feature dimension is processed individually.
+Thus, DFT is also more memory efficient than calculating feature importance.

-We also evaluate the effectiveness of the two proposed negative sampling (i.e., ontology- and embedding-based) methods in Table \ref{tab:neg}.
-In FB15k-237, both are more effective than randomly drew negative samples.
-The ontology-based one gives better results than the embedding-based one.
-In WN18RR, the embedding-based one achieves the best results.
-Since there is no clear definition of ``types" in WordNet, the ontology-based one performs worse than the randomly drew one.
-We can conclude that, to correct failure cases in the baseline KGE, ontology-based negative sampling is effective for instance KGs such as FB15k-237 while embedding-based negative sampling is powerful for concept KGs such as WN18RR.